Skip to content

 Request a Flight

-Flight requests should be submitted at least one week in advance of the proposed flight.
 All flight requests must begin with the Duke Drone Flight Request Form.
 You must have a Duke NetID to make a flight request; if you are a third party vendor, your Duke sponsor (who is ultimately responsible for the flight) must make the request on your behalf.
 Requests will be reviewed for completeness and viability.
-Requests taking place in Duke Forest may be approved with minimal additional effort, provided that Forest staff have endorsed the date against possible conflicting events.
-Requests to fly on campus will be carefully scrutinized for risks they might pose.
-The following types of flights are generally NOT approved:

 • Private event photography, including weddings